 If you’re hoping for water play, Calgary’s wading pools and splash parks are free and the outdoor pools only charge a small fee.
 Of course, you could always head to Sikome Lake and enjoy a day at the beach without leaving the city for only $10 per family.

 The City of Calgary also offers a bevy of free fun at its parks during the summer.
-You might need to mark your calendars because the fun doesn’t stay put, but check out the mobile skateparks, the mobile adventure playgrounds, and the Park n’ Play and Stay n’ Play programs.
+You might need to mark your calendars because the fun doesn’t stay put, but check out the mobile adventure playgrounds, and the Park n’ Play and Stay n’ Play programs.
 Keep checking back as more dates get added for the summer!
+Or, head to a skateboard park or a bike park/pump track.

 Festivals, Festivals, and More Festivals

 Spring kicks off Festival Season in Calgary, bringing loads of unique fun for families.
 There is a charge for some festivals, but some are completely free!
-Check out Shakespeare by the Bow, a Taste of Calgary, or the Kiwanis Apple Festival for a wide variety of fun all summer long.
+Check out Shakespeare by the Bow, a Taste of Calgary, or the Chinatown Street Festival for a wide variety of fun all summer long.

 But That’s Not All . . .

 Getting the best value for your summer fun is as endless as your imagination.
-Spend an afternoon at a farmers market or take a drive to Kananaskis for a hike.
-Check the calendar for tournaments at Spruce Meadows, and for a modest price, enjoy a day filled with family fun, along with horse show jumping.
-Let your kids stay up late (gulp!) with a visit to Milky Way Nights at the Rothney Observatory or solve a mystery at the YouthLink Calgary Police Interpretive Centre (both are by donation).
+Spend an afternoon at a farmers market or take a drive to Kananaskis for a hike (don’t forget the $15/day Conservation Pass that was introduced in 2021).
+Check the calendar for tournaments at Spruce Meadows, and enjoy a day filled with family fun, along with horse show jumping.
+Let your kids stay up late (gulp!) with a visit to Milky Way Nights at the Rothney Observatory ($10/ticket) or solve a mystery at the YouthLink Calgary Police Interpretive Centre (by donation).
 Sign up for the Kids Bowl Free program to make sure you have some rainy day fun ready or head down to the library for one of their great programs and stock up on books, movies, and music!

 Whether your budget for summer fun is large or small, you can find something you’ll love in Calgary this year.
 Keep reading Family Fun Calgary for great ideas and ways to get the best value for your family!